Mexican Wedding Cookies

 - 2 Tbsp Cinnamon powder

-In a bowl cream the vegetable shortening and sugar.
+In a bowl cream the vegetable shortening and the sugar.

 Add the salt, baking powder cinnamon and vanilla extract.
 Scrape the sides of the bowl and mix together.